EpicLulz1509/TwitchClipsBot/README.md

 No of clips to be downlaoded should be inputed as well.
 File locations should be checked.
 AutoIT file might have to be redone.
+Main is for the clips for a particular game.